Barbora Strýcová: 2020

 Strýcová kicked off her 2020 season at the Brisbane International.
 She upset seventh seed Johanna Konta in the first round.
 She lost in the second round to Alison Riske.
 In doubles, she and Hsieh Su-wei won the title beating Ashleigh Barty/Kiki Bertens in the final.
 Playing at the first edition of the Adelaide International, she fell in the first round to qualifier Bernarda Pera.
 Seeded 32nd at the Australian Open, she was defeated in the first round by Sorana Cîrstea.

-2021: Retirement
+2021

 Strýcová started her 2021 season in February at the first edition of the Grampians Trophy.
 She lost in the first round to Bethanie Mattek-Sands.
 At the Australian Open, she was defeated in the first round by Svetlana Kuznetsova.

 On 4 May 2021, Strýcová announced her retirement from tennis whilst leaving open the possibility of a final match at the 2022 Wimbledon Championships, or at a tournament in the Czech Republic.
 She did not play at the 2022 Wimbledon Championships.

+2023: Comeback, second Wimbledon doubles title, Retirement

+On 22 March 2023, Strýcová announced her return to the game for one last season.
+In April, she entered the 2023 Mutua Madrid Open singles and doubles events, using a protected ranking with previous partner Hsieh Su-wei.

+In July, Strýcová and Hsieh won their second Wimbledon doubles title, beating Storm Hunter and Elise Mertens in the final.
+Strýcová moved up 248 places to 35th in the doubles rankings with this win.
+She played her last professional tournament at the 2023 US Open in doubles with compatriot Marketa Vondrousova where they defeated the top seeded pair of compatriots Barbora Krejcikova and Katerina Siniakova in the second round.
+Her last professional match was a quarterfinal in mixed doubles with Santiago Gonzalez.

 Personal life

 Strýcová was married to former tennis player Jakub Záhlava, a cousin of Sandra Záhlavová.
 He was also her coach, having been in that position since 2007.
 Since the couple divorced in 2015, she has used her maiden name.
 On 26 March 2021, she announced her pregnancy on social media.
+In November 2023 she announced another pregnancy.
+Strýcová gave birth to a daughter, Josefína, in May 2024.